Who we are

 Updates about workshops and events happening at SPARC and the activities this fundraising work supports.
 As well as regular general updates, you will receive more specific emails about shows similar to ones you have attended previously.
 To do this, we use data that we have stored about you, such as what events you have booked in the past, as well as any preferences you may have communicated to us.

-2. Updates about contemplative workshops, quiet days and other events happening at Church of the Ascension.
+2. Updates about contemplative workshops, quiet days and reconciliation training happening at The Ascension Centre.

 3. Malvern Link with Cowleigh congregation